andy-hanson/noze/doc/language.md

 ## function attributes

 A normal function has no attributes.
-It cannot perform I/O except through interfaces and cannot do dangerous things like pointer arithmetic.
+It cannot perform I/O except through passed in functions (usually `fun-ref`s) and cannot do dangerous things like pointer arithmetic.

 Function attributes share the same syntax as [specs](#specs) -- they are written after the parentheses on a function declaration.